EL/M-2032

-The EL/M-2032 is an advanced pulse Doppler, multimode planar array fire-control radar intended for multi-role fighter aircraft originated from the Lavi project.
+The EL/M-2032 is an advanced pulse Doppler, multimode planar array radar fire-control radar intended for multi-role fighter aircraft originated from the Lavi project.
 It is suitable for air-to-air and air-to-surface modes.

-As of 2009, Elta has integrated this radar system into the Sea Harrier, A-4, F-4, F-5, F-16, FA-50, Mirage, Tejas and MiG-21 fighters.
+As of 2009, Elta has integrated this radar system into the Sea Harrier, A-4, F-4, F-5, F-16, FA-50, Mirage, Tejas Mk 1 and MiG-21 fighters.